KHMuller/khmuller.github.io/index.md

 Planing to update the majority of YT shorts so they fit the new format and un-listing the older version.
 YT shorts are not getting the channel closer to monetization, thus taking advantage of branding impact with the new format.
 Can I see an increase in direct visits in muuuh.com?

+I am about to completely remove the content from simaec.net, leaving the website as a dummy site only.
+With the advent of large language models, the content published on simaec.net has become redundant.

 ## Websites &amp; YouTube Channels

 - [Muuuh Nature and Wildlife](https://muuuh.com "Muuuh Nature and Wildlife") - About wildlife photography and video recordings.